-The reactor was closed and all hoses removed, bagged, and disposed off.
+The reactor valves were closed and all hoses removed, bagged, and disposed of.
 The reactor was removed from the stand, covered with a polythene bag and transferred to the cabinet.
 In the cabinet the bagged reactor was fitted in a lab stand.
 To drain the reactor a short piece of tubing was connected from one of the two valves at the bottom, to a beaker covered with foil to prevent splashing.
 By opening this valve the reactor was drained for 15 minutes.
-The second valve was connected to a funnel and enough water was poured in to fill the reactor.
+The second valve was connected to a peristaltic pump and enough water was pumped in to fill the reactor.
 This was left to stand for 60 minutes before draining as before.
 The filling and draining of water was repeated once.
-The demineralised bone, or ossein, was then transferred to a 2 litre glass beaker (Scott DURAN).
-Samples were taken of all drained liquids and stored frozen.
-The reactor and all connected tubing was bagged and disposed of.
-The ossein was stirred for 10 minutes with 1100 ml of water (Heidolph RZR 2020 stirrer with PE two blade stirrer Kartell 431).
-After taking a sample of the water this was pumped out.
-Then 600 ml of water was added to the beaker, which was left to stand overnight.
-The equipment on the bench which had not been (potentially) in contact with infectivity, the stirrer and stirrer stand in the cabinet were bagged and stored until further use.
+The demineralised bone, or ossein, was then transferred to a polypropylene 2 litre beaker (Griffin beaker, VIT-Lab, PP. LS cat no 2385 13196) and stirred for 10 minutes with 1 litre of water (Heidolph RZR 2020 stirrer with PE two blade stirrer, Kartell 431).
+The wash water was then pumped out, the stirrer blade removed and disposed of.
+The washed ossein was kept in the beaker for immediate further treatment.
+A sample was taken of the ossein, approximately equal to 20 g of original bone.
+Samples were taken of all drained washing waters.

+The reactor was cleaned with water then treated with sodium hypochlorite (20,000ppm free chlorine) for 1 hour then rinsed with water.
+Equipment on the bench which had not been in contact with any infectivity, the stand, stirrer and stirrer stand in the cabinet, were bagged and stored until further use.
 All other equipment was disposed of.